 LAND TRUST GRANT FUND PROGRAM

-The SMCC Land Trust Grant Fund Program aims to strengthen the organizational capacity and programmatic effectiveness of land trusts throughout Maine.
+Momentum Conservation’s Land Trust Grant Fund awards are aimed at strengthening the organizational capacity and programmatic effectiveness of land trusts throughout Maine.

 PROGRAM GOALS: